FDA Drug Safety Communication:

-You must immediately dispose of any medication that is outdated or no longer needed.
-Dispose of unneeded tablets or films by removing them from the packaging and flushing them down the toilet.
+You must immediately dispose of any medication that is outdated or no longer needed through a medicine take-back program.
+If you do not have a take-back program nearby or one that you can access promptly, then dispose of unneeded tablets or films by removing them from the packaging and flushing them down the toilet.
 Call your pharmacist or the manufacturer if you have questions or need help disposing of unneeded medication.

 In case of emergency/overdose